 Vestibular Rehabilitation Therapy is an alternative treatment for those diagnosed with vertigo, Meniere’s syndrome, Benign Paroxysmal Positional Vertigo (BPPV) dizziness, imbalance and migraines.

-This form of therapy is often engaged to target secondary problems caused by vestibular issues.
-Using exercise and movements in order to target symptoms of vertigo and dizziness such as imbalance and increased risk of falls.
-It is a way to retrain the balance system in order to order to reduce the severity and frequency of the problems experienced.
+This form of therapy is often engaged to target secondary problems caused by vestibular nerve issues.
+This therapy uses exercise and movements to target symptoms of vertigo and dizziness such as imbalance and increased risk of falls.
+It is a way to retrain the balance system to order to reduce the severity and frequency of the problems experienced.

-A study showed that the average time between injury and the start of symptoms was 15 years.
+A study showed that the average time between injury and the start of symptoms of Ménière’s disease was 15 years.
 This indicates that even an old injury, which may not seem important, may have been the initial trigger for the condition.

-Our Doctor, Dr Shaan, has undergone post-graduate work, years of experience and has a history of helping patients to treat Meniere’s disease symptoms.
+Our Doctor, Dr Shaan, has undergone post-graduate work, has years of experience and has a history of helping patients to treat Ménière’s disease symptoms.
 Click Here to Read Reviews or Hear Testimonials from our patients.

 The path to relieve a migraine headache naturally can be difficult.
 Migraine causes a severe headache that is much worse than the average headache.
 People …

 Migraines with aura can make anyone suffer miserably.
 Living with migraines makes you endure sudden bouts of pounding and throbbing head pain on either side …

 Want help with your meniere's disease?